cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Introduction/What kind of techniqniques did we study.md

 sidebar_position: 3
 ---

-# What kind of techniqniques did we Study?
+# What kind of techniques did we Study?

 ## All of the Techniques we studied were model-agnostic post hoc local explanations.